entando/entando-docs/vuepress/docs/next/tutorials/solution/strapi.md

 To add Keycloak role mapping for the `entando-strapi-config` and `entando-strapi-templates` clients:

-1. [Login to your Keycloak instance](../../docs/consume/identity-management.md#logging-into-your-keycloak-instance) as an admin.
+1. [Log in to your Keycloak instance](../../docs/consume/identity-management.md#logging-into-your-keycloak-instance) as an admin.
 The Keycloak admin page is located at the App Builder base URL plus /auth, e.g. `http://YOUR-SERVER-URL/auth`.
-2. From the left menu, select `Users`  → `View all users` button
+2. From the left menu, select `Users`  → `View all users`
 3. Click on the ID associated with the admin username
 3. Click on the tab `Role Mappings`
 4. From the `Client Roles` drop-down, select the role ending in "strapi-config-server"